This article covers basic/intermediate HTTP stuff that is a prerequisite for understanding how attacks work.

 Do ask your doubts and queries in the comments or pm me on my page.

 P.S.
-If you are serious about web app pentest, then I highly recommend this book: The Web Application Hacker’s Handbook.
+If you are serious about web app most pent, then I highly recommend this book: The Web Application Hacker’s Handbook.